open-guides/og-aws/README.md

 ### EC2 Cost Management

 -	With EC2, there is a trade-off between engineering effort (more analysis, more tools, more complex architectures) and spend rate on AWS.
 If your EC2 costs are small, many of the efforts here are not worth the engineering time required to make them work.
 But once you know your costs will be growing in excess of an engineer’s salary, serious investment is often worthwhile.
--	Larger instances don't neccessarily cost more in spot market.
-Therefore, you should look at different options and determine which instances you should bid for your jobs.
+-	Larger instances aren’t necessarily priced higher in the spot market – therefore, you should look at the available options and determine which instances will be most cost effective for your jobs.
 See [Bid Advisor](https://aws.amazon.com/ec2/spot/bid-advisor/).
 -	🔹**Spot instances:**
 	-	EC2 [Spot instances](https://aws.amazon.com/ec2/spot/) are a way to get EC2 resources at significant discount — often many times cheaper than standard on-demand prices — if you’re willing to accept the possibility that they be terminated with little to no warning.
 	-	Use Spot instances for potentially very significant discounts whenever you can use resources that may be restarted and don’t maintain long-term state.